weathertrader/pgrad/setup/README.md

 ```
 src/backfill.sh
 ```
-Once this done, go ahead and execute an operational full ETL to make sure you have the latest data
+Once this done, execute an operational full ETL to make sure you have the latest data
 ```
 src/operational.sh
 ```

-Link the apache www directory to the repo www and navigate to the webpage and view the initial website at ip:/pgrad.html
+Link the apache `www/html` directory to the repo `www/html` and navigate to the webpage and view the initial website at ip://pgrad.html
 ```
 cd /var/www/html
 sudo ln -s ~/pgrad/www/html/pgrad.html .
 sudo ln -s ~/pgrad/www/html/pgrad.js .
 # sudo ln -s ~/pgrad/www/style.css .
 sudo ln -s ~/pgrad/images/ .
 sudo ln -s ~/pgrad/top_events/ .
 ```
+Note that the images directory contains the images that are updated hourly and the top_events images are included in the repo and do not be updated outside of that.

 Install the crontab
 ```
 crontab src/crontab.txt
 ```

+BELOW NOT ORGANIZED YET

 NOT NEEDED
 copy over a .bashrc with xyz environmental variables